 but, when the user enters "1/2p", the answer is marked as incorrect.
 What's up?

 The answer is in the order of operations.
 Remember PEMDAS?
 The expression as entered is equivalent to "1/2×p".
 So it will evaluate "1/2", then multiply the result by "p".
 "1/2" times "p" is the same as "p/2".
 That is not at all the same as the correct answer, specified in the hints.

 To fix this, use parentheses!
 If you enter "1/(2p)", the evaluator has no choice but to use "2p" as the denominator, as shown in the hint.
 Use parentheses to show the evaluator which part of the problem to evaluate first.

 The second case involves the use of brackets.
 For example, a hint may display the correct answer with brackets (shown below).

 However, if you try to enter the answer with brackets, the problem says there are more parts to the problem.
 Simply replace the brackets with parentheses and your answer will be accepted.

-The 3rd kind of situation means there is an error with the hints/problem itself.
+The third case is when there is an error with the hints or problem itself.
 In this case, please follow the instructions in this article.

 Last updated September 21, 2017